-If you are contributing to a Roth IRA as part of your investment portfolio, we have some important news for you.
-Changes are coming to the Roth rules in 2019 including new income caps and contribution limits.
+If you contribute to a Roth IRA as part of your investment portfolio, we have some important news for you.
+Changes are coming to the Roth rules in 2019, including new income caps and contribution limits.
 Incorporate the new information into your retirement planning to optimize your financial gains.

 Here is what’s new about the Roth IRA in 2019.